 The use of computers by landscape architects.
 Necessary knowledge to make full use of opportunities that the computer can provide including time sharing, batch processing and the use of graphic output.
 Components of the computer and their inter-relationships, data processing, file management, use of library programs, interpretation of results, basic programming.

-37.3013 Man in His Environment I 37.3014 Man in His Environment II
+37.3013 Man in His Environment

 An appreciation of man through behavioural studies, including territoriality and personal space identity.
 The understanding of the effect of environmental changes on man.
 Sociological techniques for understanding user requirements.